-Staff do not touch children and examine for headlice.
-If we suspect a child or children have headlice we will have to inform parents/carers.
-A standard text should be sent home to all the children in that class where the suspected headlice incidence is.
+Staff should not touch children and examine for headlice.
+If it is suspected a child has headlice the school will inform parents/carers.
+A standard text should be sent home to all the children in that class where the suspected headlice incidence occurs.

-Chicken pox and other diseases, rashes
+Chicken Pox and other rashes

-If a child is suspected of having chicken pox etc, we will look at the child's arms or legs.
-Chest and back will only be looked at if we are further concerned.
-We should call a First Aider and two adults should be present.
-The child should always be asked if it was ok to look.
+If a child is suspected of having chicken pox etc, a member of staff will look at the child's arms or legs.
+A child's chest and back will only be looked at, with the child's consent, if there is further concern.
+Two adults, including a First Aider will always be present.